-Trying this on base of the sources showed the result wouldn't be worth the toils.
-Hence, still profiting from the lessons learned, we deleted this sub-project and .the original bcm2835 and do not recommended to use it.
+Hence, still profiting from the lessons learned, we deleted this sub-project.
+In the end we consider bcm2835 (and our offspring deleted) a dead end street and do not recommended to use it.

-Let's see - and use - Joan N.N.'s pigpio[d] instead ([61]).
+Let's see - and use - pigpio[d] instead.